 Any potential merger must give details to the OFT.
-If the OFT is concerned they can refer the merger to the competition commission which can examine whether the merger is in the public interest
+If the OFT is concerned they can refer the merger to the Competition and Markets Authority, which can examine whether the merger is in the public interest.

 If a merger leads to a significant increase in market share, either in local or national markets, the new firm could exercise monopoly power.
 The legal definition of a monopoly is a firm with more than 25% of the market.
 If the firm has monopoly power there could be the following disadvantages:

 - Higher prices leading to allocative inefficiency)

 - Lower Quantity and reduction in consumer surplus

 - Monopolies are more likely to be productively inefficient and not produce on the lowest point on the average cost curve

 - Easier to collude

 - If there is less competition complacency amongst firms can lead to lower quality of products and less investment in new products

 - Fewer firms, therefore, less choice for consumers